Ross McCormack, the curse of Neil Warnock & the sweetest of ‘f*ck offs’

 Before the night was out, the spectre of Warnock had left Elland Road.
 Leeds announced his departure as manager, and he lamented a lack of quality “in the final third of the pitch” – the irony of having just seen a player he had willfully ignored light up Elland Road with a beautiful goal obviously lost on Neil.

-Warnock’s curse will, of course, never be truly lifted until he finally retires, but enough was enough on that day five years ago, and Ross McCormack took matters into his own hands.
+Warnock’s curse will, of course, never be truly lifted until he finally retires, but enough was enough on that day in 2013, and Ross McCormack took matters into his own hands.
 For that, Leeds fans should forever be grateful.

 By Rob Conlon